 Of course, you should leave the door open for a member of the media to contact you for more info or to set up an interview, but don't make it required for them to do so to get a story out of your release.

 To get the best possible outcome, combine the six-to-eight week rule of thumb with knowledge of publication print dates.
-Some magazines have a lead time of two months, meaning you need to have your stuff to them way before six weeks prior to release.
+Some magazines have a lead time of two months, meaning you need to have your stuff to them way before six weeks before release.
 Some papers can turn things around in a week.
 Know how people work so you can target them effectively.
 If you call up publications, they can give you this info.

-In addition to print dates, consider what else is going on the in the world of music when you do your push.
+In addition to print dates, consider what else is going on in the world of music when you do your push.
 Christmas is almost exclusively major label territory - they save up their big releases for this time of year, and big releases demand column inches.

 Do the Mailing

-In some ways, mailing can be the hardest part to complete.
-The separating of the email list from the hard copy mailing list.
-The envelope stuffing.
-The personal messages.
+In some ways, mailing can be the hardest part to complete - the separating of the email list from the hard copy mailing list, the envelope stuffing, and the personal messages.

 This time-consuming process is easy to put off until tomorrow; until tomorrow; until tomorrow - until, oops!
 Get that mail-out done, all in one day, and draw a line under it.
 You'll find it's easier to track and easier to manage if you force yourself to do it one go.